kootenayMark/Wordpress-5-installation-runbook/README.md

 Includes installing the LAMP stack - Linux, Apache, MySql, and PHP needed to install wordpress.
 ## Requirements
 Ubuntu 16.04 server installed and configured with sudo (administrator privileges).
+## It's as easy as copying and pasting each of the commands.
 # Step 1 - Install Apache2
 Update the Ubuntu package manager
 ```